Azhakiya Ravanan

 Azhakiya Ravanan (Handsome Ravanan) is a 1996 Indian Malayalam-language romantic comedy-drama film directed by Kamal and written by Sreenivasan.
 The film has an ensemble cast of Mammootty, Bhanupriya, Sreenivasan, Innocent, Biju Menon, Rajan P. Dev, and Cochin Haneefa.
-Former child artist Kavya Madhavan portrayed Anuradha's younger self.
-The move was produced by V. P. Madhavan Nair under the banner of Murali Films, while the music was composed by Vidyasagar, his debut Malayalam movie.
+Kavya Madhavan portrayed Anuradha's younger self.
+The movie was produced by V. P. Madhavan Nair under the banner of Murali Films, while the music was composed by Vidyasagar as his debut in Malayalam.
 The 2015 film Chirakodinja Kinavukal is a spin-off to this film.

-However, upon the film's release, it turned out to be a flop at the box-office, but the songs became chartbusters.
-Mammootty, in several interviews, had revealed that no other failures have made him as sad as the failure of this movie at the box-office.

 Plot

-Shankar Das is a millionaire businessman who returns to his native village in Alappuzha.
+Shankar Das (Mammootty) is a rich man who returns to his native village in Alappuzha.
 No one in the village is aware of his past.
-During his childhood he was a servant of the local feudal lord Chatothu Panickar.
-He left the job after getting severely punished for kissing the lord's young daughter.
-He fled to Mumbai and there he became a successful businessman.
+During his childhood, he was a servant of the local feudal lord, Chatothu Panickar Rajan P. Dev.
+He left the job after getting severely punished for kissing the lord's young daughter Anuradha (Bhanupriya).
+He fled to Mumbai and becomes a successful entrepreneur.